 - Online application form; requiring copies of the following documents to be uploaded with your submission

-- Copy of official transcript showing at least the last two years of study
+- Copy of transcript showing at least the last four semesters of study

 - Proof of U.S. citizenship: passport or birth certificate

 - High school diploma or proof of graduation

-- Two letters of recommendation to be submitted
+- One letter of recommendation to be submitted by recommender

 U.S. Department of State’s International Exchange Alumni